vominhtri231/Notes/Database/Oracle/Architecture/Execution_plan.md

    3. Plan Generator
       It will generate various paths for the query by trying different access paths, join methods and join orders.
 3. Generate row source:
-   Take the plan from the optimizer to an interative plan usable for the database.
+   Take the plan from the optimizer to an interactive plan usable for the database.

 The plan created by the optimizer is called __explain plan__.
 When the query is run, the actual running plan can be different.
 This is called __execution plan__ and will be saved in shared SQL area.